samsheffield/Senior_Studio/docs/week1.md

 # Coming soon

 ## Global Game Jam!
 Global Game Jam is coming up soon (Feb 3rd-5th).
 This is a great opportunity to warm up, make another thing to add to your portfolio, work with new people/work with friends/work by yourself, and have fun!
-Sign up [here]()
+Sign up [here](https://globalgamejam.org/2023/jam-sites/mica-game-lab).